 The club organizes monthly climbing trips which take us to various places across the UK, and sometimes abroad.
 These usually last a weekend; from from Friday night to Sunday night (check the Calendar page for the current schedule).
 During the week, members generally meet up at local climbing walls or at the pub.
 Additionally, members often organize unofficial trips.

 Wednesday is club climbing night, and club members can usually be found at the Kelsey Kerridge (KK) climbing wall.
-We’re there from about 8pm, followed by a pint at the Free Press from about 10pm (ask at the bar).
+We’re there from about 8pm, followed by a pint at the Elm Tree from about 10pm (ask at the bar).
 If you’re looking for more information about the club or would like to meet a few members (climbers or cavers), this is the ideal time!

 You don’t need to be a member of the club to climb at the KK or join us at the pub.
 So just drop in on a Wednesday and ask for the the 4C’s!

 The club welcomes members of all abilities and experience.
 If you’re already a climber, it’s a great place to meet people, gather a carload, and get out of Cambridge to more vertical terrain.
 If you’re a new climber, it’s a great way to get an introduction to the sport.

 If you are new to climbing, or would like to give it a go, joining a club is an excellent way to start.
 The 4C’s has a strong tradition of mentoring new climbers.
 Most people learn by climbing with others and gradually building up their skills and experience.

 If you would like to try climbing, drop by the wall or the pub on a Wednesday.
 You don’t have to be a member to climb, and club members at the wall or the pub will be happy to talk about the club, and climbing indoors and out.
 Ask people a for the 4C’s or the city climbing club, and you shouldn’t have any trouble finding us.

 If you would like to go on a weekend trip with us, you must become a member.